Trees are $18

-Each certificate is handled with care and mailed out from our New York office within 1-2 business days after purchase; please expect to receive it within 7-10 business days.
-Federal Express option is available for U.S. addresses only, an additional donation of $35.
+Each certificate is handled with care and mailed within 1-2 business days after purchase; please expect to receive it within 7-10 business days.
+Federal Express option is available for U.S. addresses only, an additional donation of $50.
 (Please note that we cannot ship by Federal Express if a plaque finish is chosen.
 For plaques, please allow 4-6 weeks for delivery).

 A duplicate copy of the certificate is an additional donation of $10.

 Jewish National Fund-USA (JNF-USA) is a not-for-profit organization and United Nations NGO (non-governmental organization) that gives all generations of Jews a unique voice in building a prosperous future for the land of Israel and its people.
 For more information, please visit jnf.org.